MysticMoonlight/StarlightMap/README.md

 ### Adventurer's Combo Classic (ETS2)
 Formerly known as Eurasia Classic and Vanilla Edition, this edition uses vanilla SCS map as a base and it aims to keep original SCS map experience.

-This edition features the following map mods: JRR, RusMap, ROEXTENDED, AZGE, Project Caucasus, Southern Region, SibirMap, The Great Steppe and more.
+This edition features the following map mods: JRR, RusMap, ROEXTENDED, AZGE, Project Caucasus, SibirMap, The Great Steppe and more.

 ### Adventurer's Combo Flagship (ATS)
 This edition uses Reforma Map as a base and features many areas to explore.

-This edition features the following map mods: Major Urban Overhaul, Reforma Map, Coast to Coast, ProMods Canada, Discover Ontario, Montana Expansion, and much more.
+This edition features the following map mods: Major Urban Overhaul, Reforma Map, Coast to Coast, ProMods Canada, Discover Ontario, Montana Expansion, Island Map, and much more.

 ### Adventurer's Combo Classic (ATS)
 This edition uses vanilla SCS map as a base and it aims to keep original SCS map experience.

-This edition features the following map mods: Major Urban Overhaul, Reforma Map, Coast to Coast, ProMods Canada, Discover Ontario, Montana Expansion, and much more.
+This edition features the following map mods: Major Urban Overhaul, Coast to Coast, Montana Expansion, Island Map, and more.

 ## Special Thanks to
 * GMC Logistics, Vinnie Terranova for map combo examples and references